Cray-HPE/docs-csm/install/common-pre-install/hpcm_installation-cpi.md

    1. (`external#`) Power the server on.

       ```bash
-      ipmitool -I lanplus -U "${username}" -E -H "${BMC}" chassis power on
+      ipmitool -I lanplus -U "${USERNAME}" -E -H "${BMC}" chassis power on
-      ipmitool -I lanplus -U "${username}" -E -H "${BMC}" sol activate
+      ipmitool -I lanplus -U "${USERNAME}" -E -H "${BMC}" sol activate
       ```

-## Booting the Master node using Bootable USB
+## Booting the master node using bootable USB

    1. After selecting the boot device, GRUB menu will show up.

-   1. Select the CM Live option from GRUB prompt.
+   1. Select the `CM Live` option from GRUB prompt.

-      1. From the GRUB menu, select "CM Live" option.
+      1. From the GRUB menu, select `CM Live` option.

          ![CM Live](../../img/install/03.png)

-      2. Now a series of input prompts will appear.
+      1. A series of input prompts will appear.
 Provide the responses per the following example:

          ![Input prompts](../../img/install/04.png)

-         >__NOTE:__ You might have to set `console=ttyS0,115200n8` or `console=ttyS1,115200n8` on some systems if the boot logs do not show after `Loading initrd...`.
+         >__NOTE:__ It may be necessary to set `console=ttyS0,115200n8` or `console=ttyS1,115200n8` on some systems if the boot logs do not show after `Loading initrd...`.

-         Once the system boots up the OS successfully, provide username and password as `root/cmdefault` to log in to the system.
+         Once the system boots up the OS successfully, provide username and password as `root`/`cmdefault` to log in to the system.

-## Post Boot configuration
+## Post-boot configuration

-   1. Set the SITE LAN.
+   1. (`pit#`) Set the site LAN.

       To configure `sitelan` open a command line terminal and run the following command:

       `172.30.54.111` and `eno1` are examples of IP address and network device names.

       ```bash
       ifconfig eno1 172.30.54.111 netmask 255.255.240.0
       ip route add default via <gateway ip> dev eno1
       ```

       ![SITE LAN](../../img/install/05.png)

-      Now this server can be accessed from the external servers using `ssh`.
-Login to the machine using following command:
+      Now this server can be accessed from the external servers.

+   1. (`external#`) Log in to the machine using `ssh`.

       ```bash
-      (external)#  ssh root@172.30.54.111
+      ssh root@172.30.54.111
       ```

-   1. Set the hostname.
+   1. (`pit#`) Set the hostname.

+      > Modify the following command to specify the desired hostname.

       ```bash
       hostnamectl set-hostname system_name
       ```

-   1. Set the timezone.
+   1. (`pit#`) Set the timezone.

+      > Modify the following command to specify the desired timezone.

       ```bash
       timedatectl set-timezone Asia/Kolkata
       ```

-   1. Configure Management Switches.
+   1. Configure the management switches.

-      1. For Mellanox spine switches.
+      - For Mellanox spine switches.

-          1. Access the Mellanox switch using `IP address` or `Minicom`.
+          1. (`pit#`) Access the Mellanox switch using `ssh` or `minicom`.

+             >__NOTE:__ The following are example commands; the actual device name and IP address may vary.

-             Example 1 (using IP address):
+             - Example 1 (using `ssh` to its IP address):

                 ```bash
                 ssh admin@10.1.0.2
                 ```

-             Example 2 (using Minicom):
+             - Example 2 (using `minicom`):

                 ```bash
                 minicom -b 115200 -D /dev/ttyUSB1
                 ```

-             >__NOTE:__ Device name and IP may vary.

-          1. Login to the switch using the switch credentials.
-Login prompt for Mellanox switch is as follows:
+          1. Log in to the switch using the switch credentials.

+             The login prompt for Mellanox switch looks similar to the following:

              ```text
              Welcome to minicom 2.7.1